ilsilfverskiold/People-Set-Gender-Based-On-First-Name-Mixpanel/README.md

 # First Steps
-- Export users with first_name added as a csv file.
+- Export users with first_name added as a csv file (or export user data in other ways)
 - Get your keys and add them to the keys.js file
 - Get genderize api key as well (if you have an account and you're updating up more than 500 users).
 # Keys